 And the sound?

-The drivers sound excellent.
+The Fostex FE206En double bass reflex speakers sound excellent.
 I don't have a microphone setup but using the Stereophile test CD, bass starts to roll off very slowly from about 100hz until you reach about 50Hz where there is a definite rise and a there is an even bigger rise at 40Hz.
 That seems consistent with what is described on the enclosure plan, "Internal volume of 45 liters tuned to approximately 50Hz (Fb).
 Low frequency response from around 120Hz is gently damped with a controlled peak at 50-60Hz."
 This was quite a surprise!
 Putting your ear to the port with a 40Hz tone you can hear air rushing in and out.
 The whole box sounds like it is working real hard.
 Because of the big bass lift offered by the double bass-reflex type enclosure, test tones at 40Hz, 31Hz, 25Hz and even 20Hz are quite audible.
 20Hz is finished in terms of volume but as stated, still quite audible and surprising from a bass-shy speaker driver.
 While the rise at 40Hz does not make itself present in general music listening, it does add drama when listening to movies which is the primary role these speakers are intended to fill.
-Because these seapkers are so fast and dynamic it really is a challenge to find a subwoofer that can keep up.
+Because these speakers are so fast and dynamic it really is a challenge to find a subwoofer that can keep up.

 All-in-all, this has been a very pleasing project and to get the stippled finish I wanted with a $5 roller and tray is doubly pleasing.
 With only 2.5W or so on tap and the speakers at a full 96 dB / 1W /1m, there is plenty of volume.
 Not only do these speakers round-out the 2 channel TV end of the house but it also gives me an excellent third music listening area with quality DIY gear (don't tell the wife).
 Now I'm triply happy.
 See the Fostex FE206En in dual chamber box (double bass reflex) thread for more information or to ask any questions.